bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # TODO:
 * Freeway panel.
-* Stagger cube transitions?
-    * Centre front cubes animate first.
+* Figure out if cube staggering is a performance hit.

 # Investigative TODO:
 * Why does Google search have show text as title?